CV

 Service

-Reviewing – I have reviewed papers for the Australasian Journal of Philosophy, Economics and Philosophy, the European Journal of Political Theory, the Journal of Ethics and Social Philosophy, the Journal of Social Philosophy, the Journal of Value Inquiry, and Philosophical Studies.
+Reviewing – I have reviewed papers for the Australasian Journal of Philosophy, Economics and Philosophy, the European Journal of Political Theory, the Journal of Ethics and Social Philosophy, the Journal of Social Philosophy, the Journal of Value Inquiry, Philosophical Studies, and Law, Ethics and Philosophy.

 Peer Mentoring Program 2017-2019 – I mentored first-year PhD students to help them navigate graduate school and begin the process of professionalization.